Accreditation Woes Hit California Community Colleges

 Accreditation Sanctions Running Rampant

-This video reports on the accreditation status for City College of San Francisco.
+This video reports on the accreditation status of City College of San Francisco.

 Why Accreditation is Important

-Schools that are in the biggest trouble in the state face the possibility of losing their accreditation.
+Schools in the state's biggest trouble face the possibility of losing their accreditation.
 This could be a game-changer for those community colleges since accreditation is crucial to a successful school.
-According to the Modesto Bee, accreditation is necessary if schools are to receive federal funding and financial aid.
+According to the Modesto Bee, accreditation is necessary for schools to receive federal funding and financial aid.
 Only accredited schools can participate in collegiate athletics programs and award diplomas to students.

 The Money Problem

-The primary reason many California schools are struggling with accreditation may well be financial.
-The Fresno Bee reports that within the past four years alone, California community colleges have faced cuts of more than $800 million in state support, which is about 12 percent of their total funding.
-To accommodate the reductions, schools have had to cut financial corners in numerous areas, from reducing course offerings to laying off staff.
-Many have had to borrow money to stay afloat, which has contributed to their financial instability in the long run.
+The primary reason many California schools struggle with accreditation may be financial.
+The Fresno Bee reports that within the past four years alone, California community colleges have faced cuts of more than $800 million in state support, about 12 percent of their total funding.
+Schools have had to cut financial corners in numerous areas to accommodate the reductions, from reducing course offerings to laying off staff.
+Many have had to borrow money to stay afloat, contributing to their financial instability in the long run.

-In addition, community colleges across the country have faced an unprecedented influx of students in recent years.
-As schools grapple to deal with larger student populations, they find themselves more and more cash-strapped.
-Recent high school graduates are turning to community colleges as a more affordable option over four-year schools.
-Displaced workers are heading to community college campuses to receive additional job training or forge a new path for themselves in a leaner workforce.
+In addition, community colleges nationwide have faced an unprecedented influx of students in recent years.
+As schools grapple with larger student populations, they find themselves more cash-strapped.
+Recent high school graduates are turning to community colleges over four-year schools as a more affordable option.
+Displaced workers are heading to community college campuses for additional job training or to forge a new path in a leaner workforce.

-Finally, community colleges are buckling under the weight of new guidelines by the federal government that require schools to more carefully track student outcomes and find ways to improve student retention.
-The accreditation commission also tightened its standards in 2002, giving colleges a full decade to bring their schools into alignment with the new requirements.
-However, those new requirements have been a tough bill for schools to meet, especially in light of the reduced funding and increased student populations.
+Finally, community colleges are buckling under the weight of new federal guidelines that require schools to track student outcomes more carefully and find ways to improve student retention.
+The accreditation commission also tightened its standards in 2002, giving colleges an entire decade to align their schools with the new requirements.
+However, those new requirements have been tough for schools to meet, especially in light of the reduced funding and increased student populations.

 “The standards went from 10 to four, but those four new standards are a lot more work than the 10 ever were,” Joan Smith, chancellor of Yosemite Community College District, told the Modesto Bee.
-Smith explained that each of those four standards contained 150 more standards schools are now required to meet, including tracking student progress and producing sound planning policies.
+Smith explained that each of those four standards contained 150 more standards schools must now meet, including tracking student progress and producing sound planning policies.

 This video reports on the uncertain future of the City College of San Francisco.